My Camera Gear

 • Joby SLR Zoom Gorillapod flexible tripod with a Sunpak 4300 aluminum ball head

-• Lowepro Nova 5 AW gadget bag
+• Lowepro Nova 5 AW medium shoulder bag

 • Loewpro Lens Case 2 Telephoto Lens Case